Activisme-be/blade-feather-icons/README.md

 # Blade Feather icons

+**Package is still under development - Aiming for a release on Sunday 2020/06/28**

 A package to easily make use of [Feather Icons]() in your Laravel Blade views.

 For a full list of available icons see the [SVG directory].